-Lawmakers will continue to discuss detailed regulations in the coming weeks with a view to finalizing the process early next year, with the plan to apply from 2026.
+Lawmakers will continue to discuss detailed regulations in the coming weeks so that the final process can be completed early next year, expected to apply from 2026.

-Until then, companies are encouraged to sign up to the voluntary AI Pact to fulfil the key obligations of the rules.
+Until then, companies are encouraged to sign up to the voluntary AI Pact to implement the rules' key obligations.

 Below are the main contents of the agreement agreed by the EU.